Print This Bible Study

 His spiritual senses had not been sufficiently developed or exercised.
 He could do no more than act after a carnal fashion, which he did (19:19, 20).
 And this is the apparent reason why the Lord, apart from remonstrance, honored his request to be allowed to go to Zoar instead of the mountain (19:21-23).

-However, Zoar — a city in the plain, spared for Lot — wasn't the last stop.
+However, Zoar — a city in the plain, spared for Lot — wasn’t the last stop.
 After the destruction of the other cities of the plain, Lot became afraid to dwell in Zoar and moved out into the mountain to which he had previously been commanded to escape.
-But, unlike Abraham, Lot dwelled on the mountain in "a cave" (19:30) rather than standing in a place "before the Lord" (19:27; cf. 18:22).
-He, in effect, dwelled in a place of shame rather than in a place of honor.

-And therein is the account of two pilgrims who governed their lives after two entirely different fashions, one day arriving at the same destination and finding themselves occupying positions completely commensurate with the fashion in which they had governed their lives during their previous pilgrim journey.
-Thus it will be with Christians on the Mountain in that coming day.
+And therein is the account of two pilgrims who governed their lives after two entirely different fashions, one day arriving at the same destination and finding themselves occupying diametrically opposed positions, completely commensurate with the fashion in which they had governed their lives during their previous pilgrim journey.